 Strengthening

 Impact of these activities: 1) expanding knowledge to stakeholders.
 The result is shown in exhibition expositions.
 2) For ensuring the succession of input performed with measures and masterclasses (for example, training) - residents have been given the opportunity to learn knickering skills.
-3) Knippelled lace has returned to folk costume ornaments and details that were almost gone in the 20.gs.90.s.
+3) Bobbin lace has returned to folk costume ornaments and details that were almost gone in the 20.gs.90.s.
 They were replaced by embroidery and crochets.

 Support has been received from the promotion and presentation of the National Cultural Capital element in Europe (contract 2022-R-RK002; 709 €) – participation in the meeting of the General Assembly of the European crafts organisation in Budapest 2022 – presentation of the good practice example – the list of intangible cultural heritage and the scripting skills in Latvia).